Marko Lerinski

-Marko Lerinski (Марко Лерински; 20 June 1862 – 13 June 1902) was the nickname of Georgi Ivanov Gyurov (Георги Иванов Гюров), also known as Georgi Geroyski, a Bulgarian military expert and revolutionary.
-A prominent member of the Internal Macedonian–Adrianople Revolutionary Organization (IMARO), Lerinski was the first person to propose a common anti-Ottoman uprising in Macedonia and Thrace.
+Georgi Ivanov Gyurov (Георги Иванов Гюров; 20 June 1862 – 13 June 1902), known under the alias Marko Lerinski (Марко Лерински), was a Bulgarian military officer and revolutionary.
+He was one of Internal Macedonian–Adrianople Revolutionary Organization's most effective leaders in the Lerin (Florina) district.

 Life

-Gyurov was born in Kotel in Ottoman Rumelia (Northern Thrace), today a town in central eastern Bulgaria.
+Georgi Ivanov Gyurov was born on 20 June 1862 in Kotel in Ottoman Rumelia (Northern Thrace), today a town in central eastern Bulgaria.
 In 1883, he joined the Principality of Bulgaria's armed forces.
 He took part in the Serbo-Bulgarian War of 1885.
-For his bravery, he was awarded a medal and promoted; his comrades even nicknamed him Geroyski (Геройски), "heroic".
-In 1895, he left the Bulgarian Army to join the Supreme Macedonian–Adrianople Committee and take part in its 1895 organized anti-Ottoman action, which involved the burning of Dospat.
-After the action's failure, he returned to the army as a non-commissioned officer.
+For his bravery, he was awarded a medal and promoted.
+In 1895, he participated in Supreme Macedonian–Adrianople Committee, anti-Ottoman action as part of Stoyo Kostov's detachment, which involved an attack on Dospat.
+After the action, he returned to the army.

-In 1900, he got in contact with Macedonian Bulgarian revolutionaries Gotse Delchev and Gyorche Petrov, who recruited him in IMARO.
-They dispatched him as a regional leader (voivode) for the Lerin region (today Florina, Greece), where his nickname comes from.
-Other IMARO voivodes from the Principality of Bulgaria, such as Hristo Chernopeev, were also recruited at the time.
-Thanks to Lerinski's military training and his organizational abilities, his armed detachment became what was essentially a school for voivodes and members for the entire IMARO.
+He served as a non-commissioned officer until he left the army in 1900.
+In 1901, he got in contact with Macedonian Bulgarian revolutionaries Gotse Delchev and Gyorche Petrov, who recruited him in IMARO.
+They dispatched him as a regional leader (voivode) for the Lerin region (today Florina, Greece), where he adopted the alias Marko Lerinski.
+Lerinski created a training center in the Lerin district in the 1900s, where he trained aspiring voivodes.
+Thanks to Lerinski's military training and his organizational abilities, his detachment became a school for voivodes and members of IMARO.
 According to fellow IMARO member and writer Hristo Silyanov, Marko Lerinski turned Lerin into "... a region of model in every respect.
 Enthustiastic activists, strict organization, a disciplined and, in the full sense of the words, propagandist and organizational detachment.
 That was all the work of Marko from Kotel."

-Marko Lerinski was the first person to suggest a common uprising in both Macedonia and the Adrianople Vilayet, an idea that would be put into practice with the Ilinden–Preobrazhenie Uprising of 1903.
-However, he did not live to witness the uprising.
-After his detachment's location was reported to the Ottoman authorities, Lerinski died in a battle with Ottoman forces near Patele (Agios Panteleimonas, Florina) on 13 June 1902 and was buried in Sorovich.
+Lerinski was the first person to suggest a common uprising in both Macedonia and the Adrianople Vilayet, an idea that would be put into practice with the Ilinden–Preobrazhenie Uprising of 1903.
+Lerinski died in a clash with Ottoman forces in Patele (Agios Panteleimonas, Florina, Greece) on 13 June 1902.
+He was buried in Sorovich.